cmpunches/splinterIRC/README.md

 ## !list

-Lists all splinters that thread is aware of.
-This version is currently using a spanning-tree style index, so, only a parent will see a child.
-Future versions will have a shared index of splinters to allow a centralized command and control model.
+Lists all splinters.
+This presents a shared index of splinters to allow a centralized command and control model.

 ## !destroy

-Destroys a splinter that the receiving thread is aware of.
+Destroys a splinter.
+Beware that while new splinters survive their parents and each other, splinter ID 0 is the master splinter, and destroying it will end all other threads and exit the process.

 ## !join